 - A threshold alert to notify if you exceed monthly targets for data ingest beyond seasonal increases

-- A baseline alert to notify you of a sudden sharp increase ingest data
+- An anomaly alert to notify you of a sudden sharp increase ingest data

 In addition to using alerts to identify consumption anomalies, you can use New Relic Lookout to explore potential ingest anomalies.

 Lookout allows you to provide nearly any NRQL query and it will search for anomalies over a given period of time.
 The view below is based on this query: